lounnight/lounnight/README.md

 [Raheq Extension](https://github.com/lounnight/raheq-extension): A extension in the browsers for **Raheq**, it used to remind people of the prayer.

+[Raheq alislam website](https://github.com/lounnight/raheq-islam-website): A islamic website for **Raheq**, it used to Read Quran, hadith, prayer, etc.

 ---

 ## 🛠️ Tech Stack